×

 3. Unyte Clinical Advisors

-Content that has been reviewed and verified by the above groups can be identified by the following designation in its byline.
+Content reviewed and verified by the above groups can be identified by the following designation in its byline.
 For example:

 Our goal is to promote trust and lead with transparency for our readers.
-Please note that while all content published on the Unyte website has been authored and reviewed by experts and professionals prior to publishing, this policy is officially in effect as of November 2022.
+Please note that while all content published on the Unyte website has been authored and reviewed by experts and professionals prior to publishing, this policy is officially in effect as of October 2022 (with most recent updates in June 2026).

 This information is regarding general health and wellness, and is not intended to provide medical advice.
 The SSP is not an FDA-approved therapy or treatment.
 The FDA has not reviewed these statements or claims.